gderosa/timeq/EXAMINERS_TODO.md

 or is also part of the review, this should be underlined better~~
   - &rightarrow; added a reference to John Preskill's notes on the first paragraph of the Subsection, thus makiing it clear that the exmaples are part of a review of existing literature
-- Figure 3.2 (b), is there a specific motivation to look at the detection probability in the frequency domain?
+- ~~Figure 3.2 (b), is there a specific motivation to look at the detection probability in the frequency domain?~~
+  - &rightarrow; added an extra Note to the Figure caption which should answer the question
 - chapter 4: IMPORTANT: the operator Omega is not consistently defined in the whole chapter, sometimes H_T = - hbar Omega, sometimes H_T= hbar Omega, it is essential that the author chooses one definition and use